foxdonut/meiosis-examples/examples/tutorial/lessons/08-accumulator-mithril.md

 the temperature should be reset to `22`.
 For Farenheit, the reset button should set the temperature to `72`.

+When you are ready, continue on to [09 - Nesting](09-nesting-mithril.html).

 [Table of Contents](toc.html)